junmindereal/hacker-news-clone/README.md

-# Hacker New Clone
+# Hacker News Clone

-A Hacker New Clone made with ReactJS and TailwindCSS.
+A Hacker News Clone made with ReactJS and TailwindCSS.
 A study on how to get data using APIs.

 ## Built With